Deploy and update commonly used applications to your Mac fleet with Auto Apps

 Auto Apps are pre-packaged applications ready to be instantly deployed through the Kandji Web App.
-Kandji also automatically allows these applications for Privacy Preferences Policy Control, Kernel Extensions, and background items for macOS Ventura and later.
-Notifications can be customized by the admin to manage the end-user experience.
+Kandji also automatically allows these applications for Privacy Preferences Policy Control, Kernel Extensions, System Extensions, Rosetta 2 for Apple Silicon Devices, and Background Items for macOS Ventura and later.
+Notifications can be customized by the admin to manage the end user experience.
 Additionally, Kandji can manage and enforce updates for these applications.
 For more information, see our list of available Auto Apps.

 Adding an Auto App